Mahdere731/Tigray-Humanitarian-Crisis/analysis/Tigray_Assessment_Analysis.md

 ---

 ### Limitations and Ethical Considerations
-Statements regarding data gaps, access constraints, and ethical visualization choices reflect the author’s methodological judgment and adherence to standard practices in conflict-zone and humanitarian spatial analysis.
-No direct external citations were required for these methodological and ethical considerations.
+Statements addressing data gaps, access constraints, and ethical visualization choices reflect the author’s methodological judgment and adherence to standard practices in conflict-zone and humanitarian spatial analysis.
+As these considerations are methodological and ethical in nature, no direct external citations were presented.